wenbobao/PPiOS-Rename/README.md

 *PPiOS-Rename* is licensed under the GNU GPL v2, but commercial support is also available from [PreEmptive Solutions](https://www.preemptive.com/contact/contactus) via a commercial support agreement.
 Please see LICENSE.txt for details.

+> DEVELOPER NOTE: This fork includes a substantial rewrite of the git history, to fix [a corrupted commit in the original class-dump repo](https://github.com/nygard/class-dump/commit/509591f78f37905913ba0cbd832e5e4f7b925a8a).
+More details are in [the changelog](CHANGELOG.md).

 How It Works
 ------------